ntoll/ntoll.github.io/article/twisty-passages-at-europython/index.md

 raw video footage of the talks has just been published online.
 EuroPython has always been one of my favourite conferences and is a special place for me: it's where I gave my first ever programming talk back in 2010.
-It's also one of the most culturally cosmopolitan programming conferences and was the world's first community organised Python programming conference.
+It's also one of the most culturally cosmopolitan coding conferences and was the world's first community organised Python software conference.
 I always come away feeling enriched by EuroPython.

 Thanks, as always, to the volunteer organisers who work so hard to bring about